scalan/scalan/README.md

 Scalan is a library in Scala, so all standard rules of Scala syntax apply and knowledge of Scala is assumed in this manual.
 However, Scalan supports only a limited subset of Scala types and operations.
 This is not a conceptual limitation and will improve overtime especially with the help of Scalanizer plugin.

 Note that if you write a program which is legal Scala, but not legal Scalan, there are currently no error messages or warnings.
-This is one of the reasons and rationale for creating Scalanizer.
+This is one of the reasons and rationale for creating Scalanizer where such errors can easily be handled.

 ### Types